Catskill909/wordpress-login/wordpress_app/README.md

 3. **Password Reset Issues**
    - Check if WP Mail SMTP is properly configured
    - Verify email delivery is working
-   - Check spam folder for reset emails
+   - Check spam folder for reset emails (especially for Yahoo Mail)
    - Ensure the custom WordPress plugin endpoints are working
+   - See stop-spam.md for detailed analysis of email deliverability

 4. **iOS Keychain Persistence**
    - On iOS, keychain data persists between app installations